-4.4 Do the regulations define the scope of data use?
+4.4 How do the regulations define the scope of personal health data use?

-Apart from certain exceptions stipulated in the APPI, the use of personal information is limited to the specified purpose.
+Apart from certain exceptions stipulated in the APPI, the use of personal information including personal health data is limited to the specified purpose.
 Exceptions include cases where the use is particularly necessary for the improvement of public health and when it is difficult to obtain the consent of the principal.
 In a Q&A recently published by the PPC, it was indicated that the use by pharmaceutical companies for the purpose of research on rare diseases or the like may fall within this exception.